-The Right Conversation for #MeToo
+The Conversation #MeToo Needs to Have

 And then came the allegations that Al Franken had groped six women, and forced a kiss on one of them.
 While many of his colleagues in the Senate dithered about whether this was really grounds for banishing him, Gillibrand wrote a 600-word Facebook post entitled “Senator Franken Should Resign.”
 Within 90 minutes, 15 more Democrats, and one Republican, had joined her in a coordinated push for his ouster.
 By day’s end, the great majority of Democratic senators sided with her—perhaps because she had persuaded them, and perhaps because #MeToo has made cowards of many people who are terrified of having the mob turn on them.
 It was after this victory that she gave her news conference about having “the wrong conversation.”

 There were a few women who were willing to stand up for Franken.
-The law professor—and feminist—Zephyr Teachout wrote in The New York Times that she was not convinced Franklin should quit: “Zero tolerance should go hand in hand with two other things: due process and proportionality.”
+The law professor—and feminist—Zephyr Teachout wrote in The New York Times that she was not convinced Franken should quit: “Zero tolerance should go hand in hand with two other things: due process and proportionality.”
 These words—a balm of Gilead for anyone hoping to strengthen the movement by adding reason and fairness to its core ideals—seemed not to register within the larger, “burn it down” spirit animating the mob.

 Bill Maher told his audience about the trouble Matt Damon got into for saying that “There’s a difference between patting someone on the butt and rape or child molestation.”
 That prompted Minnie Driver to tweet, “No. You don’t get to be hierarchical about abuse.
 You don’t get to tell women that because some guy only showed them his penis, their pain isn’t as great as a woman who was raped.”